Con-or-McCarthy/Data2Activity_1/README.md

 python main.py
 ```

 This will clone the repo on your computer, install the required python packages to a virtual environment, download the NFI\_FARED dataset to `data/NFI_FARED/original`, process the data to `data/NFI_FARED/clean`, and run the code with default config parameters.
+Note: this has been verified for python=3.11.5 .

 ## Use